Master of Social Work: Employment outlook and opportunities U.S.

 Although it is possible to be a social worker with a bachelor's degree in the U.S., some fields of practice require a master's degree.
 According to the Bureau of Labor Statistics, the profession is expected to grow by 25% between 2010 and 2020.
 The growing elderly population is resulting in accelerated job growth among gerontology social workers.
 Social workers with a focus on mental health and substance use are currently in high demand as offenders are directed to treatment instead of jail time, a trend that is expected to continue.
 A master's degree could be seen as a tool which will help to compete with tomorrow's job market.
 The Employment Projection shows that those with higher levels of education in the field tend to earn more than those with just a bachelor's degree.

 The median annual salary for social workers according to the 2016 Bureau of Labor Statistics was $46,890, or $22.54 hourly.
 Between the years 2016 and 2026, the job outlook is projected to increase by 16%, which is 9% higher than the national job growth average.
 Average salaries will vary depending on the specific field of social work itself.
 Those who seek employment as social workers in the healthcare industry typically average the highest salaries, ranging between $54,141-$65,489.
 By obtaining a license in the field of clinical social work, the salary ranges from $40,494 to $76,205 according to PayScale.

-Social workers' earnings varied according to their area of specialization and work environment: